doinab/evo-network-verification/README.md

 amount of network traffic is the maximum that the algorithm found within a certain runtime.

-Statistics can then be performed upon this data set of energy-hungry topologies for each protocol, and a causal relation can be verified (through further experimentation) between particular topological features and, e.g., delivery in CTP.
+Statistics can then be performed upon this data set of _counterexample_ topologies (i.e., counterexample to good performance), and a causal relation can be verified (through further experimentation) between particular topological features and particular performance factors, e.g., delivery in CTP.

-Two articles describing this work are in progress:
+Two articles describe this work:

 (ASOC 2014) Bucur, D., Iacca, G., Squillero, G., and Tonda, A. (2014a).
 The impact of topology on energy consumption for collection tree protocols: An